parishwolfe/5287-A2/README.md

 * CouchDB

 ## Demo
-A demo for this Milstone can be found [here](https://www.youtube.com/watch?v=dHgdMUBh2r4).
+The are two demo's for this Milestone.
+First can be found [here](https://www.youtube.com/watch?v=dHgdMUBh2r4).
 This demo includes two parts.
 First, it shows the entire program running with vagrant provision.
 The VMs are created, and then configured correctly.
 A playbook will automatically run consumer.py on VM2, and then I send producer data to that consumer and into CouchDB.
-There is an additional demo that shows CouchDB being installed using a specific playbook.
+There is an additional demo that shows CouchDB being installed using a playbook.
+The last demo just demonstrates the playbooks ability to clean-up afterwards and destory the Cloud VMs.
+It can be found [here](https://youtu.be/xecf4nZbGSQ).

 ---

 ## Distribution of work

 Parish wrote the playbook and configurations files to install CouchDB.
-Alex then debugged the code, and had to edit it to run on her Mac computer (as opposed to Parish's Windows computer).
-Alex recorded and edited the video, and wrote documentation.
+Alex then edited code to run on her Mac computer (as opposed to Parish's Windows computer), and wrote a playbook to destory cloud instances.
+Alex created the demos and wrote documentation.